Julian Clary: Television

-In November 2006 he appeared on QI, a panel game/comedy show hosted by Stephen Fry and also appeared on an episode of The New Paul O'Grady Show.
+In November 2006 he appeared on QI, a panel game/comedy show hosted by Stephen Fry, and also on an episode of The New Paul O'Grady Show.

 In 2007 he made a cameo appearance in the Australian soap opera Neighbours, in scenes filmed in London with Natalie Bassingthwaighte.

 From 20 March 2007 Clary presented a brand-new show for the BBC called The Underdog Show.
 Celebrities and children were paired up with rescue dogs.
 They then commenced training and competed against one another in obedience and agility trials in a live arena.
 The show ran until 26 April 2007.

 He also appeared on television regularly in 2008, starting in January when he was drafted in as a relief presenter for This Morning, co-presenting alongside Fern Britton and Ruth Langsford during Phillip Schofield's absence.
 In April he once again fronted the BBC One series Have I Got News for You, and he filmed an episode of Celebrity Bargain Hunt in May.
 He was also a short-notice guest on The Paul O'Grady Show in October 2008, after Peter Andre and Katie Price could not appear (Clary and O'Grady were friends and neighbours).

 In 2012 Clary was one of the contestants in Celebrity Big Brother 10 and went on to win the series.
 In 2013 he was a judge on the ITV entertainment series Your Face Sounds Familiar alongside Emma Bunton.

 In March 2015 it was announced that Clary would take part in ITV's Give a Pet a Home show, which works alongside the RSPCA in Birmingham.
 The series began airing on 15 April 2015 for six episodes.

 From 1 August 2015 Clary presented Nature Nuts with Julian Clary, a new three-part nature show for ITV.

 Clary was a contestant on the 16th series of Taskmaster along with Lucy Beaumont, Sam Campbell, Sue Perkins and Susan Wokoma, which started broadcasting in September 2023.
 He came second.